ghuntley/tyk-docs/tyk-docs/content/tyk-on-prem/installation/with-kubernetes/with-kubernetes.md

 ## Caveat: Tyk license and the number of Gateway nodes

-Different Tyk Pro Licenses allow for different numbers of Gateway nodes to connect to a single Dashboard instance - ensure that your Gateway pods will not scale beyond this number by setting the gateway resource kind to `Deployment` and setting the replica count to the node limit.
+Different Tyk Pro Licenses allow for different numbers of Gateway nodes to connect to a single Dashboard instance - ensure that your Gateway pods will not scale beyond this number by setting the gateway resource kind to `Deployment` and setting the replica count to your node limit.
 For example, use the following options for a single node license: `--set gateway.kind=Deployment --set gateway.replicaCount=1` or similar if modifying the `values.yaml`.

 Note, however, there may be intermittent issues on the new pods during the rolling update process, when the total number of online gateway pods is more than the license limit with lower amounts of Licensed nodes.